 This item is for the administrator to add new users.
 Enter the new user's name in User name and the password in User password.
-Username can be up to 16 characters, and the maximum length of the password is 14 characters.
+Username can be up to 16 characters, and the password can have between 6 and 16 characters (at least one digit, no special characters).
 Tick the boxes below to give privileges for functions, including "Camera control", "Talk" and "Listen".
 Click on Add to add the new user.
 The name of the new added user will be displayed in the User name drop-down menu under Manage User.
 There is a maximum of twenty user accounts.